amittamse/swaggerAPI/README.md

-# swaggerAPI
-Link the Swagger implementation with the Heroku app
+# Skeleton project for Swagger